 Optimizing Recovery Before Surgery (Preoperative Care)

-At UPMC Pinnacle, we understand that the first step toward a successful recovery from surgery is providing each patient with the education, information, screenings, and treatment they need to ensure that they are as informed, prepared, strong, and healthy as possible before heading into the operating room.
+At UPMC in Central Pa., we understand that the first step toward a successful recovery from surgery is providing each patient with the education, information, screenings, and treatment they need to ensure that they are as informed, prepared, strong, and healthy as possible before heading into the operating room.

 Our ERAS program provides a full range of preoperative services designed to promote optimal recovery.
 Our ERAS services, which are customized to each patient’s unique needs, include: